Funded by Senate Bill 1732

-The State of California's fiscal year 2007-2008 Budget Act included initial funding to replace the existing facility with a new courthouse in the City of Hollister.
+The State of California's fiscal year 2007-2008 Budget Act included initial funding to replace the existing facility with a new courthouse downtown Hollister.

-The new building will be a two-story, 41,500-square-foot structure that includes space for three courtrooms, a jury assembly room, a centrally located public counter for civil and criminal issues, family court services, court administration, security operations, a holding area, and facility support space.
+The new building is a two-story, approximately 41,500-square-foot structure that includes space for three courtrooms, a jury assembly room, a centrally located public counter for civil and criminal issues, family court services, court administration, security operations, a holding area, and facility support space.
 The project includes surface parking for jurors and visitors, secured parking for judicial officers, and a secure sallyport for transportation of in-custody detainees.
-The Administrative Office of the Courts has acquired a 3-acre site northwest of the intersection of 4th Street and Monterey Street in Hollister for the new courthouse and associated parking.
+Under the direction of the Judicial Council, staff accepted a 3.1-acre site donated by San Benito County and located at 450 Fourth Street in Hollister for the new courthouse and associated parking.

 California Environmental Quality Act (CEQA) Compliance

 Through its staff, the Judicial Council is the lead agency for preparation of an environmental report to comply with CEQA.